MengLiu90/Two-set-graph-reduction-for-SynerGNet/README.md

 # Two-set-graph-reduction-for-SynerGNet
-This repository described the detailed procedures to create the input data for SynerGNet.

-Two set graph reduction
+Two set graph reduction is a tool to create reduced graphs from the full-sized graphs.